Encapsule/holistic/README.md

 The `appgen` utility is a code generation tool used by developers to initialize and maintain **holistic applications**.

-Both initialization and maintainence operations are performed using the same simple command line:
+Both initialization and maintenance operations are performed using the same simple command line:

 ```
 $ path_to_holistic/appgen --appRepoDir path_to_your_app_repo